foxglove1028/agent-meowski/build-it-with-me/README.md

   - spritesheet
 * setup scene
-* define level requirements (tasks to be completed) -navigate forest
+* define level requirements (tasks to be completed)
+  - navigate forest
-  -level up to lvl 3
+  - level up to lvl 3

 ###Level 3 - mid-boss fight - in the nest